 The Special CBI Court of Guwahati today sentenced life imprisonment to the National Democratic Front of Bodoland (NDFB) Founder, Chairman Ranjan Daimary, and 9 others in connection with the October 2008 serial bombing case.

 The CBI court – earlier on 28th January – convicted Mr. Daimary and 13 others in the case.
 The court, however, acquitted one accused named Nilim Daimary alias Mridul Goyari.

 The then Deputy Commander of the NDFB George Bodo is also on the list of the 10 who got life-term imprisonment.

 The Public Prosecutor appealed the death penalty for the convicts.

-Out of the 3 absconding accused, most dreaded G Bidai alias Bishnu Goyari is still active in the hardliner faction of the NDFB.
+Out of the 3 absconding accused, the most dreaded G Bidai alias Bishnu Goyari is still active in the hardliner faction of the NDFB.
 The other two abscondings are Ganes Boro and Jitu Daimary.

 The National Democratic Front of Bodoland (NDFB) was founded under the leadership of Ranjan Daimary in 1986.
-Initially, the outfit was named as ‘Boro Security Force’.
+Initially, the outfit was named ‘Boro Security Force’.

 Ranjan Daimary, an MA in Political Science, was known as a polite and socially active youth in his initial days of militancy.